Jim Crow (character): Legacy

 The poem "The Jackdaw of Rheims" by English writer Richard Barham, published in 1837 (and in The Ingoldsby Legends of 1840), concludes "It's the custom, at Rome, new names to bestow, So they canonized him by the name of Jim Crow!".

 By 1838, and through to the end of the 19th century, the term "Jim Crow" was used as an abusive term towards black people, well before it became associated with Jim Crow laws.

 The "Jim Crow" character as portrayed by Rice popularized the perception of African-Americans as lazy, untrustworthy, unintelligent, and unworthy of social participation.
 Rice's performances helped to popularize American minstrelsy, in which performers imitated Rice's blackface and stereotypical mannerisms, touring around the United States.
 Those performers spread the racist depiction of the character across the United States, contributing to white Americans' negative view of African-American character and work ethic.

 In Nathaniel Hawthorne's The House of the Seven Gables (1851), a young schoolboy buys gingerbread "Jim Crow" cookies for a penny each.

+In The Twinkle Tales children's fantasy novellas by L. Frank Baum, the primary antagonist of one story is a literal crow named Jim Crow.
+He is portrayed as an unrepentant criminal with all the negative qualities of stereotypical black characters.

 A character in the 1941 Walt Disney animated feature film Dumbo, a literal crow, was originally named "Jim Crow" on the original model sheets, although his name is never mentioned in the film.
 The character was renamed in the 1950s to "Dandy Crow" in attempt to avoid controversy.
 Floyd Norman, the first African-American animator hired at Walt Disney Productions during the 1950s, defended the character in an article entitled Black Crows and Other PC Nonsense, saying that the original name 'Jim Crow' was "taking a cartoony jab at the oppressive Jim Crow laws in the South".

+Garry Trudeau's comic strip Doonesbury has a recurring character named Jimmy Crow.
+He appears in the form of a literal crow but is an allegorical personification of racial hatred and injustice.

 In the music video for Childish Gambino's "This Is America", Gambino shoots a man in the head while posing like a Jim Crow caricature.

+In Target's 2026 Halloween collection, a costume was released that had similarities to the character.
+It was removed from their shops and website after much criticism online.